DrugLib.com — Drug Information Portal

 ORPHENADRINE SUMMARY

-Orphenadrine Citrate Injection is a sterile aqueous solution of orphenadrine citrate.
-It is intended for intravenous or intramuscular administration.
-Orphenadrine citrate is the citrate salt of orphenadrine and occurs as a white, crystalline powder having a bitter taste.
-It is practically odorless, sparingly soluble in water and slightly soluble in alcohol.
+Orphenadrine citrate is the citrate salt of orphenadrine.
+It occurs as a white, crystalline powder having a bitter taste.
+It is practically odorless; sparingly soluble in water, slightly soluble in alcohol.

-Orphenadrine citrate is indicated as an adjunct to rest, physical therapy, and other measures for the relief of discomfort associated with acute, painful musculo-skeletal conditions.
-The mode of action of this drug has not been clearly identified, but may be related to its analgesic properties.
-Orphenadrine citrate does not directly relax tense skeletal muscles in man.
+Orphenadrine citrate extended-release tablets are indicated as an adjunct to rest, physical therapy, and other measures for the relief of discomfort associated with acute painful musculoskeletal conditions.

 NEWS HIGHLIGHTS